 Are Excessive Controllers Healthy?

-In Losing Control, Finding Serenity: How the Need to Control Hurts Us and How to Let it Go (Ebb and Flow Press, 2011) and on this blog I write extensively about the tolls that excessive controllers endure.
+In Losing Control, Finding Serenity: How the Need to Control Hurts Us and How to Let it Go and on this blog I write extensively about the tolls that excessive controllers endure.
 Here are just a few:

 1. They have very little peace and serenity because they devote so much time and energy in constantly trying to control and direct people and things that are beyond their real control.